-The Emerging Sources Citation Index (ESCI) launched in late 2015 as a new database within Web of Science.
+The Emerging Sources Citation Index (ESCI) was launched in late 2015 by Thomson Reuters as a new database in Web of Science.
 Around 3,000 journals were selected for coverage at launch, spanning the full range of subject areas.
 Since 2017 the index has been produced by Clarivate Analytics.

 The selection process is the first step in applying to other Web of Science indexes.
 These include the Science Citation Index (SCI), Social Science Citation Index (SSCI), and Arts and Humanities Citation Index (AHCI).